Singles (Maroon 5 album)

-Singles is a greatest hits album by American pop rock band Maroon 5.
+Singles is the first greatest hits album by American pop band Maroon 5.
 It was released on September 25, 2015, through 222 and Interscope Records.
 The album includes 12 of the band's greatest hit singles released from their first five studio albums: Songs About Jane (2002), It Won't Be Soon Before Long (2007), Hands All Over (2010), Overexposed (2012), and V (2014).

 Singles was released during the Maroon V Tour in Asia.
 The album does not contain any new or unreleased songs.

 Background

 On September 1, 2015, Interscope Records announced that Maroon 5 would be releasing their debut greatest hits album, on their label.
-The track listing and album art cover were announced on the same day, revealing that there will be only 12 singles featured on the compilation album and will not withhold any new or unreleased tracks.
-Fans have also responded to the lack of more favorable hits on the album, such as "Harder to Breathe", "Sunday Morning" and "Won't Go Home Without You", though the latter two are included on the Japanese edition of the album.
+The track listing and album art cover were announced on the same day, revealing that there will be only 12 singles featured on the compilation album and will not contain any new or unreleased tracks.
+Some of their singles, such as "Harder to Breathe", "Sunday Morning" and "Won't Go Home Without You", were not included, though the latter two are included on the Japanese edition of the album.